alexbark/angular2-starterkit/README.md

 Features:
 1. Several components
 2. Basic routing
-3. Simple search filter
+3. Example of custom filter(searching)
+4. Examples of form validation (custom and built-in)
-4. Service with (GET, GET:ID, POST, PUT, DELETE) methods
+5. Service with (GET, GET:ID, POST, PUT, DELETE) methods
-5. Backend on mongodb
+6. Backend on mongodb

 Usage:
 (Mongodb should be instaled)